yanazendo/thesis/doc/main.md

 ~apology
 ## Apology

-I sincerely apologize for presenting such an unconventional Ph.D. thesis.
+I sincerely apologize for presenting such an unconventional dissertation.
 However, this presentation is mutually beneficial because I have engineered it to waste very little of our time.
-This Ph.D. thesis is therefore engineered using the principles of [mechanism design](https://medium.com/@yanazendo/enlightened-capitalism-c366cb928a68) and [Beer Garden](##beer-garden).
+Dissertation is therefore engineered using the principles of [mechanism design](https://medium.com/@yanazendo/enlightened-capitalism-c366cb928a68) and [Beer Garden](##beer-garden).

 Also, I claim [Sidenote](http://sidenote.io) is great for presenting encyclopedic information, so I feel obligated to use Sidenote as well.

 ~proposal
 ## Proposal

-I propose we use the [Great Zen Professor](https://medium.com/@yanazendo/the-great-zen-professor-71c9ce7cf58d) algorithm to evaluate this Ph.D. thesis.
+I propose we use the [Great Zen Professor](https://medium.com/@yanazendo/the-great-zen-professor-71c9ce7cf58d) algorithm to evaluate this dissertation.

 Essentially, we should all be very lazy.
-If someone finds this thesis interesting, that person should find someone else who finds this thesis more interesting, and ask for his or her opinion.
+If someone finds this dissertation interesting, that person should find someone else who finds this dissertation more interesting, and ask for his or her opinion.
 Grad students come to mind.

 ~now
 ## Now